pncsoares/youtube-video-creator-robot/README.md

 # YouTube Video Creator Robots

-Five robots that work together to search texts, images, use Artificial Intelligence to create content, manage state, make a video and publish on YouTube! 🤖
+Six robots that work together to search texts, images, use Artificial Intelligence to create content, manage state, make a video and publish on YouTube! 🤖

 Let's meet the robots: